-Staying Truly Connected will build your confidence as a digital leader, unlocking creativity to engage colleagues and motivate teams while working from home.
+Staying Truly Connected will build your confidence as a manager leading online, unlock creativity to engage your colleagues and help you to motivate teams while working from home.

 Structured around how you identify and respond to people’s needs, develop a feedback-rich culture and lead productive, collaborative, meetings, this is the starting point for your journey to stay truly connected with the people you work with, influence and lead.
 All the techniques can be adapted to use in person or just online, and are designed to help prepare you and your team for the challenges and opportunities of 2020-21 as we adjust to increasingly blended ways of working in the future.

 The shift to working from home has revealed more than ever how, people’s needs and ways of adapting are often very different from one another, and the support and guidance needed varies enormously too.
 Being able to build strong, resilient connections based on trust and feedback takes on new urgency, and so does knowing how best to enable collective decision-making online, rather than in a meeting room.

-If we can get this right now, we can take the best of what we’ve learnt and apply it to how we plan for the next academic year and beyond.
+If we can get this right now, we can take the best of what we’ve learnt and apply it to how we work and lead in 2020-21 and beyond.
 Building trust, skills in feedback, and a creative, collaborative environment are now a critical part of the leader’s set of capabilities.

 ❝Staying Truly Connected helped me focus each week on my relationships at work, and I was able to reflect on what was and wasn’t working through the various online activities.
 It was powerful to share my experiences and to learn from others.
 Our collective focus on responding to COVID-19, provided a shared objective that meant the richness of our connection was amazing.❞